lovcodvn/reco_bookworm/README.md

 # Project _ Recommender System for Books

-For illustration, this is our demo : https://bookwormrecomm.herokuapp.com/ To understand how the recommendations are selected, please read the descriptions below.
+For illustration, this is my demo : https://bookwormrecomm.herokuapp.com/ To understand how the recommendations are selected, please read the descriptions below.

 ## Table of Contents